The-Singularity-Research/Video1-Qubit-Rotation/README.md

 ## Prerequisites

 ### Programming Experience
 You will not need any programing experience.
 The vast majority of the coding that you will need to do will be explained in the tutorials.
 You will be able to get more comfortable with coding in Python as we go.
 So don't worry if you are not a professional programmer, it is not really needed.
 If you are really into coding and you're already familiar with Python, then you are a step ahead!
-All you need to do is learn linear algebra, quantum physics, and tensor products!
+All you need to do now is learn linear algebra, tensor products, quantum computing, and machine learning!

 ### Anaconda and Jupyter
 To run the tutorial, we will need Jupyter Notebooks.
 You can get Jupyter by downloading the latest version of [Anaconda](https://www.anaconda.com/distribution/).
 You can also run Jupyter Lab right in your browser without having to downlaod anything.
 Most of our tutorials will run in [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).
 If you prefer to run Python scripts rather than the interactive environments provided by Jupyter Lab, we will provide Python Scripts as well.
 We will use terminal some, but not much, but feel free to convert everything over to those environments if you prefer.